samuelvincent123-jpg/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 # Introduction to GitHub

 Hey there, future developer! 👋 Ready to join millions of coders around the world?
-I'm genuinely excited to introduce you to GitHub – think of it as the social media platform for programmers, except instead of sharing photos of your lunch, we're sharing code and building incredible things together!
+I'm genuinely excited to introduce you to GitHub – think of it as the **social media platform for programmers**, except instead of sharing photos of your lunch, we're sharing code and building incredible things together!

 Here's what absolutely blows my mind: every app on your phone, every website you visit, and most of the tools you'll learn to use were built by teams of developers collaborating on platforms just like GitHub.
 That music app you love?
 Someone like you contributed to it.
 That game you can't put down?
 Yep, probably built with GitHub collaboration.
 And now YOU'RE going to learn how to be part of that amazing community!